Agoric/documentation/main/glossary/README.md

 An [AssetHolder](#assetholder).
 Payments hold amounts of certain rights issued by Mints, specifically amounts that are in _transit_.
 Amounts from payments can be deposited in purses, but otherwise, the entire amount is available when the payment is transferred.
 Payments can be converted to Purses.

 See more: [Payment API](/ertp/api/payment.md)

+## Vat

+A vat is a *unit of synchrony*.
+This means that within a JavaScript vat, objects and functions can communicate with one another synchronously.

+A vat runs a single *event loop*.

+A physical machine can run one or several vats.
+A blockchain can run one or several communicating vats.

+Different vats can communicate by sending asynchronous messages to other vats.

+A vat is the moral equivalent of a Unix Process.